unepwcmc/web-components/README.md

 ### Importing the CSV data

 CSV files must be located in the lib/data/seeds directory, or the test/seeds directory for testing.

-Call the import with, e.g. ```Project.import```
+Start the import with, e.g. ```Project.import```

-With no arguments the importer will attempt to find a file with the snakecase version of the class name.
+With no arguments the importer will attempt to find a CSV with the snakecase version of the class name.

 You can specify a different file name, and specify the encoding of the CSV:
 ```Project.import('special_projects', 'iso-8859-1:utf-8')```